-A fully favorable decision means that the judge approved your application with the onset date of disability that you asked for and that you will start receiving disability benefits as soon as your elimination period or waiting period has ended.
-If you received a fully favorable decision, congratulations, you do not need to take any further action.
+After the Social Security Administration (SSA) decides about your disability benefits application, you will receive a Notice of Decision letter in the mail.
+If you receive a fully favorable decision, the SSA approved your application with the onset date of disability that you originally noted.
+You will then start receiving disability benefits as soon as your elimination period or waiting period has ended.

+The SSA may disagree with you about the date you claim to be your “disability onset date.”
 When you complete your disability benefits application, the SSA requires that you list the date that your disability began.
 The date you write down is the “alleged onset date.”
-If the hearing judge agrees that the alleged date is the date that your disability actually began, the judge will issue a fully favorable decision.
+If the SSA agrees that the alleged date is the date that your disability began, they will issue a fully favorable decision.

-For example, if you claimed that your illness became disabling on January 1, but the judge believes that your illness did not become severe enough to become disabling until May 1, the judge will issue a partially favorable decision.
-You will receive benefits after the waiting period has passed from the May 1 onset date.
+For example, if you claimed that your illness became disabling on January 1, but the SSA believes that your illness did not become severe enough to become disabling until May 1, they will issue a partially favorable decision.
+You will receive benefits after the five month waiting period has passed from the May 1 onset date.

 For a free legal consultation, call 412-661-1400

 If you receive a partially favorable decision, this means you will receive less money than you originally asked for.
 If the difference in amounts is small, there may be no reason to appeal the decision.
 However, many partially favorable decisions deprive the applicants of several thousands of dollars.

 You might want to consider appealing a partially favorable decision, especially if your benefits will be greatly reduced.
 When considering whether to appeal, it is important to note that you cannot limit your appeal to just the part of the decision you disagree with.
 An appeal will allow your whole case to be reexamined, and there is a risk that you will be found not disabled for any period.

 If you can prove that your disability started on the date that you claimed or that it is still ongoing, you would receive the additional benefits that you are seeking.
 Our disability lawyers can help you decide whether to file an appeal of the decision.